The best Super Bowl commercial every year since 2000

 The only thing America loves more than the Super Bowl, is the commercials—a non-stop psycho-emotional barrage of puppies, sports cars, potato chips, nacho dips, pretty horsies, hunky men, beautiful women, and of course beer.
 Lots and lots of beer.
-So to celebrate the reason we’re all holding it after every punt, we turned the clock back to 1998, rattling off the single best Super Bowl commercial each year for the past two decades.
-Needless to say, don’t touch that dial (come on, you have fresh, never-frozen Avocados From Mexico™ all over your hands).
+So to celebrate the reason we’re all holding it after every punt, let's get our Y2K on with the single best Super Bowl commercial each year for the past two decades.
+Needless to say, don’t touch that dial (especially with fresh, never-frozen Avocados From Mexico™ all over your hands).

 2000 - EDS “Cat Herders”